 Thanks to funding from the National Lottery Community Fund Warwickshire Wildlife Trust, in partnership with Coventry and Warwickshire Mind, are delivering The Environment and Me Project (TEaM) which is working with people in Coventry and Warwickshire to improve their mental health by spending time in nature.

 TEaM works at a wide range of sites, from allotments and gardens to rivers and woodlands.
 We support people experiencing mental ill health to join us in a range of activities to help maintain, manage and improve their mental health.

 “The staff, volunteers and clients are such an amazing bunch of people I wouldn’t like to think where I’d be without them.
 I mean, after 20 years of living the way I had, I basically had to start all over and learn how to talk to people again and everyone has made that possible.
 It’s been the best medicine out of all the rubbish I’m on, it’s done more for me than any of the doctors have done” (TEaM Participant 2020).

-TEaM is a service for individuals over the age of 18 who are living in Coventry.
+TEaM is a service for individuals over the age of 18 who are living in Coventry and Warwickshire.
 This service may especially benefit those:

 - Who are experiencing anxiety or depression

-- Have been diagnosed with a moderate/severe mental health condition
+- Have been diagnosed with a mild, moderate or severe mental health condition

 - Who feel lonely or isolated